 He also worked on the Understanding Society panel study and taught panel data methods both at MSc level and as part of the Essex Summer School in Social Science Data Analysis.

 Mark joined Sheffield as a Reader in Economics in September 2015.
 Since then he has been involved in three major funded projects: the Work, Learning and Wellbeing evidence programme of the What Works Centre for Wellbeing (2015-2018); a Health Foundation project on the impact of health on labour market outcomes (2018-2021); and a Nuffield Foundation project on the disability employment gap (2021-2024).

 - Research interests

-Mark’s research interests centre on labour and household economics, statistical methods and micro-econometrics, and wellbeing.
-He has worked on topics such as flexible work, the impact of housework on wages, the minimum wage, the gender pay gap, pension saving and training.
+Mark’s research interests centre on the economics of employment, health and wellbeing, statistical methods and micro-econometrics.
+He has worked on topics such as the impact of health on employment outcomes, flexible work and couples' time coordination, the impact of housework on wages, the minimum wage, the gender pay gap, pension saving and training.

 - Provider or father?
 British men’s work hours and work hour preferences after the birth of a child.
 Work, Employment and Society.
 View this article in WRRO

 - Couples' Labour Supply Responses to Job Loss: Growth and Recession Compared.
 The Manchester School, 86(3), 333-357.
 View this article in WRRO